mariapaulacarranza/sokoban/README.md

 `--iterations [#]` - how many iterations to allow the agent to search for (default=3000)

 ## Code Functions
-_These are the only functions you need to concern yourselves with to complete the assignments._
-**WARNING: DO NOT MODIFY THESE FUNCTIONS!**

 #### Sokoban_py
 * **state.clone()** - creates a full copy of the current state (for use in initializing Nodes or for feedforward simulation of states without modifying the original) **Use with HillClimber to test sequences**